 Additionally, this ruling eliminates the dual regulation of hazardous scheduled drugs by the DEA and the EPA.

 #3 – Who is this for?

-This ruling and its accompanying legislature is custom-made for, and applicable to “healthcare facilities” and “reverse distribution centers.”
-It stipulates the characteristics that a business entity must possess in order to be designated as such.
+This ruling and its accompanying legislature are custom-made for and applicable to “healthcare facilities” and “reverse distribution centers.”
+It stipulates the characteristics that a business entity must possess to be designated as such.

 This does NOT apply to pharmaceutical manufacturers or related industries, unless they meet the criteria designating one of the above labels.

 OTC nicotine replacement therapies are not included in this ruling, as they possess their own set of regulations.

 - Provide preventative, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care and counseling services, assessments, or procedures concerning the physical or mental condition, or functional status, of a human or animal or that affects the structure or function of the human or animal body; or